 Research repeatedly demonstrates that exercise is beneficial to TBI recovery, improving balance, coordination, mobility, and overall quality of life.
 Recent research has shown that physical activity can improve patients’ cognitive function.
 It believed that this improvement is due to activity-induced regeneration of the hippocampus, the region of the brain responsible for memory.
 (3)

-Traumatic brain injury (TBI) refers to brain damage caused by an external force, such as a fall, sports injury, car crash injury or workplace accident.
-(1) TBI may result in temporary or permanent impairment to mobility, cognition, and social skills.1 Those with TBIs are also prone to depression, anxiety, mood swings, fatigue, and insomnia.
+(TBI) refers to brain damage caused by an external force, such as a fall, sports injury, car crash injury or workplace accident.
+(1) A traumatic brain injury may result in temporary or permanent impairment to mobility, cognition, and social skills.1 Those with TBIs are also prone to depression, anxiety, mood swings, fatigue, and insomnia.
 (2) Full recovery from TBI is dependent on a variety of factors, including the severity of injury, age, and availability of medical interventions.
 In recent years, scientists have been exploring the impact of routine exercise on TBI outcomes.
 Numerous studies have found that exercise can aid in recovery from TBIs, reducing the incidence of fatigue, depression, and cognition problems in patients.
 (3)

 Traumatic brain injury (TBI) is extremely common, with approximately 1.6 million Australians suffering from some type of brain injury.6 (Though it should be noted that this statistic includes all types of brain injuries, including those from disease and substance abuse).
 Nonetheless, it is recognised that 50% of TBIs result from transportation-related accidents (such as car, motorcycle, and bicycle accidents), 20% from violent occurrences (such as gunshots or physical abuse), and 3% from sports-related injuries.4 The cause of injury also plays a role in prognosis.
 For example, 91% of gunshot-related TBIs result in death, while TBIs due to falls have an 11% fatality rate.4